Water supplies meeting treatment requirements

 Back to Compare

-• Excess nutrients in water bodies may result in Harmful Algal Blooms or HABs, largely made up of one or more species of cyanobacteria, also known as blue-green algae.
-HABs may produce toxins harmful to human and animal health.
+- Excess nutrients in water bodies may result in Harmful Algal Blooms or HABs, largely made up of one or more species of cyanobacteria, also known as blue-green algae.
+HABs may produce toxins, also called cyanotoxins, that can be harmful to human and animal health

-• The U.S. EPA has created health advisory levels for specific cyanotoxins ranging from 0.3-3 micrograms per liter depending on the type of toxin and target population
+- The U.S. EPA has created health advisory levels in drinking water for specific cyanotoxins ranging from 0.3-3 ppb depending on the type of toxin and target population

-• To determine the best technique to treat for algal toxins, managers need to consider the type of cyanotoxin and whether the toxin is encased within the bacterial cell or not
+- To determine the best technique to treat for algal toxins, managers need to consider the type of cyanotoxin and whether it is present inside or outside the cyanobacterial cell

-The growth of excess algae in surface water bodies, or Harmful Algal Blooms (HABs) are often caused by elevated nutrient levels, high water temperatures, and low water flows.
-These HABs can support the growth or blooms of cyanobacteria, a group of photosynthetic bacteria, some of which release a group of algal toxins called cyanotoxins.
-IIn high doses these toxins cause human health risks and create taste and odor issues for drinking water.
-The conditions to form cyanotoxins are not well understood and cyanotoxin levels can vary from year to year, even in the same water body.
+The overgrowths, or blooms, of cyanobacteria in surface water bodies are often caused by elevated nutrient levels, high water temperatures, and low water flows.
+The conditions that cause cyanobacteria to form cyanotoxins are not well understood and cyanotoxin levels can vary from year to year, even in the same water body.

-The U.S. EPA has created health advisory levels for specific cyanotoxins and some states such as Ohio have taken action to enact standards.
-Microcystins levels are advised by the U.S. EPA to be at or below 0.3 micrograms per liter for children under six and 1.6 micrograms per liter for people over six.
-Health Canada sets a maximum acceptable concentration at 1.5 micrograms per liter.
-Similarly, the maximum contaminant level for cylindrospermopsin is set at or below 0.7 microgram per liter for children under six and 3.0 micrograms per liter for people over age six according to the U.S. EPA.
-[3,4]
+The U.S. EPA has created drinking water health advisory levels for two cyanotoxins and some states such as Ohio have taken action to enact standards for additional cyanotoxins.
+Microcystins levels are advised by the U.S. EPA to be at or below 0.3 ppb for children under six and 1.6 ppb for people over six.
+Health Canada sets a maximum acceptable concentration at 1.5 ppb.
+Similarly, the maximum advisable level for cylindrospermopsin is set at or below 0.7 ppb for children under six and 3.0 ppb for people over age six according to the U.S. EPA.
+[5,6]

-Traditional water treatment processes can treat for cyanobacteria and toxins when they are present at low levels.
-During bloom periods, cyanotoxins run the risk of breaking through treatment processes and entering drinking water.
+Conventional drinking water treatment processes may treat for cyanobacteria and cyanotoxins; however, during bloom periods, cyanotoxins run the risk of breaking through treatment processes and entering finished drinking water.
 Active management and monitoring are important steps to reduce this risk of contamination.

-Within treatment types there are options to remove cyanotoxins while they are encased in cyanobacterial cells (the intracellular stage) versus options to remove toxins which have been released from cells (the extracellular stage).
+Within treatment types there are options to remove cyanotoxins while they are contained within cyanobacterial cells (the intracellular stage) versus options to remove toxins which have been released from cells (the extracellular stage).
 To determine the best technique to treat for algal toxins, managers need to consider the type of cyanotoxin and whether the toxin is in the intracellular or extracellular stage.
-Removing the cyanobacteria can remove the toxin in the intracellular stage, but extracellular toxins are harder to remove as they require physical removal through chemical or adsorptive means.
-[6,7]
+Removing the cyanobacteria can remove the toxin in the intracellular stage, but extracellular toxins are harder to remove as they require removal through chemical or adsorptive means.
+[8,9]

-Membranes offer an effective method in that microfiltration and ultrafiltration will efficiently remove cyanobacteria when the cells are not allowed to accumulate for long period of time.
-Thus, cleaning may need to be done more frequently during blooms.
-[6,7,8] Pre-treatment oxidation frequently runs the risk of lysing cyanobacteria and releasing toxins.
-Managers should make decisions to either use low doses of oxidant or use sufficiently high doses to destroy total toxins.
-[6,7,8]
+There are several options to treat intracellular cyanotoxins.
+The conventional treatment of surface water generally provides adequate removal of intact cyanobacterial cells and intracellular cyanotoxins.
+Flotation is also an effective intracellular removal technique since many cyanobacteria are buoyant.
+This includes Dissolved Air Flotation.
+[8,9] Membranes offer an effective method in that microfiltration and ultrafiltration will efficiently remove cyanobacteria with frequent cleaning during blooms.
+[8,9,10] Pre-treatment oxidation frequently runs the risk of lysing cyanobacteria and releasing cyanotoxins.
+Managers should make decisions to either use low doses of oxidant or use sufficiently high doses to destroy total cyanotoxins.
+[8,9,10]